Acciorocketships/SetAutoEncoder/README.md

 The usefulness of a set decoder (and, by extension, a set autoencoder) is quite clear.
 To list just a few possible applications:
 - classification of a variable number of objects in an image
 - multiple task assignment given a variable number of tasks
-- producing continuous, mulit-modal action distributions with a sum of a variable number of gaussians (usually to produce a multi-modal distribution, it must be discrete)
+- producing continuous, multi-modal action distributions with a sum of a variable number of gaussians (usually to produce a multi-modal distribution, it must be discrete)
 - A building block for a graph autoencoder, which can be used for neural cellular automata